relsqui/story_threading/README.md

 This is a rough prototype and may change rapidly.
 Comments are welcome in the tracker or to Finn at finnre@pdx.edu.

 ## Usage
-`./thread.py "chapter.json"` reads the specified chapter file and outputs a story.
+`./thread.py chapter.json` reads the specified chapter file and outputs a story.

+`./compile.py storydir/` takes a directory of story information and compiles it into a single chapter file, which it outputs on stdout.
+The structure of the directory is detailed below, and there's an example in [UFO/](UFO).

+The story threader accepts stdin, so you can also combine these:

+`./compile.py storydir/ | ./thread.py` will take a directory of information and output a story.
+This is useful when you're writing or testing and don't need a single file to share.

 ## File Format
 A chapter file should contain only a JSON object with at least four top-level keys: